hyperledger/fabric/docs/source/membership/membership.md

 ### MSP Structure

-So far, you've seen that the two most important elements of an MSP are the specification of the (root or intermediate) CAs that are used to used to establish an actor's or node's membership in the respective organization.
+So far, you've seen that the two most important elements of an MSP are the specification of the (root or intermediate) CAs that are used to establish an actor's or node's membership in the respective organization.
 There are, however, more elements that are used in conjunction with these two to assist with membership functions.